Toggle Nav

 The Code provides guidance for employees on their interactions with colleagues, employees, shareholders, suppliers, and regulatory officials in the following areas:

-• Avoiding giving or accepting inappropriate corporate gifts, bribery and kickbacks in any form and for any reason, for example: cash and its equivalent, membership/entertainment, unusual discounts, unusual (in terms of frequency and/or value) meals or banquets, fund support for tours or vacations, hampers, bouquets;
+3. Avoiding giving or accepting inappropriate corporate gifts, bribery and kickbacks in any form and for any reason, for example, cash and its equivalent, membership/ entertainment, unusual discounts, unusual (in terms of frequency and/or value), fund support for tours or vacations, hampers, and bouquets;

-• Avoiding activities which may give rise to a conflict of interest with their work in any form or situation, for example: an employee has a financial interest with vendors, contractors or brokers who have business relations with the Company; an employee operates and manages an enterprise that is related to the Company; an employee uses the Company’s asset for personal benefit; and
+4. Avoiding activities which may give rise to a conflict of interest with their work in any form or situation for example, an employee has a financial interest with vendors, contractors or brokers who have business relations with the Company; an employee operates and manages an enterprise that is related to the Company; an employee uses the Company’s asset for personal benefit; and

-• Protecting the Company’s proprietary information, both during and after an employee’s term of employment with the Company.
+5. Protecting the Company’s proprietary information, both during and after an employee’s employment term with the Company.

 Internal Audit